-1 Repetitious, including serial and/or persistent, complaints we will write to the complainant to advise that the complaints procedure has been exhausted and that we will not be responding to any further correspondence in relation to these matters.
+1 Repetitious, including serial and/or persistent, complaints taken every reasonable step to address the complainant's concerns; and given the complainant a clear statement of our position and their options, we will write to the complainant to advise that the complaints procedure has been exhausted and that we will not be responding to any further correspondence in relation to these matters.
 The complainant will be referred to the Next Steps in this procedure.